 There are tons of useful online resources and books that can help you find constellations and stars.
 If you find that you truly have a passion for stargazing, you can invest in a telescope.
 Decent telescopes might be more affordable than you think – a new telescope can cost as little as $100 and thrift stores often have telescopes for even less.

 #29 Watch Airplanes

 One of the super cheap hobbies you can try is becoming an Aviation Geek.
-There are a lot of people who like watching airplanes take off and land; you can be one of them and it won’t cost a cent!
+There are a lot of people (like my husband) who like watching airplanes take off and land; you can be one of them and it won’t cost a cent!